 For the safety criteria, the performance-based units will vest based on the achievement of the following threshold, target and maximum vesting metrics.
 Achievement of a total recordable incident rate equal to or less than the three-year average of all of the comparable industry safety benchmarks set forth by IADC, OMSA, ISOA and IMCA will result in the threshold vesting of 50% of the target number of shares.
 Achievement of a total recordable incident rate equal to or less than the lowest three-year average of comparable industry safety benchmarks set forth by any of IADC, OMSA, ISOA or IMCA will result in the target vesting of 100% of the target number of shares.
 Historically, the Company's total recordable incident rate has been substantially better than the best of any of the four industry safety benchmarks.
 Accordingly, in order to incentivize continuous improvement in the Company's safety performance, achievement of a total recordable incident rate at least 10% less than the Company's own trailing three-year average total recordable incident will result in the maximum vesting of 150% of the target number of shares.

-amount of vesting will be interpolated on a straight-line basis for results between the threshold metric and the target metric, or the target metric and the maximum metric, as applicable.
+The specific amount of vesting will be interpolated on a straight-line basis for results between the threshold metric and the target metric, or the target metric and the maximum metric, as applicable.

-The February 2013 and 2014 awards of time-based and performance-based restricted stock units to our named executive officers were apportioned as set forth in the table below, which reflects the new weighting of time-vest and performance-vest awards from 70%/30% to 60%/40%.
+The February 2014 and 2015 awards of time-based and performance-based restricted stock units to our named executive officers were apportioned as set forth in the table below.
+The quantity of time-based and performance-based restricted stock unit awards granted increased in 2015, compared to 2014, due to a significant decline in the Company's stock price during the latter-half of 2014 and through the grant date of February 10, 2015.
+However, for the February 2015 awards, the target grant values for our chief executive officer and other named executive officers were reduced by 15% and 10%, respectively, commensurate with their voluntarily reduced base salaries for 2015.
 The time-based restricted stock awards vest in three equal tranches on the first, second and third anniversary dates of the grant.
 The performance-based awards cliff vest as described above.
 The performance-based awards in the following table reflect target award levels.

-Executive 2013 Time-Based RSUs 2013 Performance-Based RSUs 2014 Time-Based RSUs 2014 Performance-Based RSUs
+Executive 2014 Time-Based RSUs 2014 Performance-Based RSUs 2015 Time-Based RSUs 2015 Performance-Based RSUs

-Todd M. Hornbeck 48,172 20,645 47,247 31,498
+Todd M. Hornbeck 47,247 31,498 78,812 52,541

-Carl G. Annessa 21,071 9,031 18,199 12,133
+Carl G. Annessa 18,199 12,133 32,143 21,429

-James O. Harp, Jr. 21,071 9,031 18,199 12,133
+James O. Harp, Jr. 18,199 12,133 32,143 21,429

-Samuel A. Giberga 16,556 7,095 14,787 9,858
+Samuel A. Giberga 14,787 9,858 26,116 17,411

-John S. Cook 15,688 6,723 14,787 9,858
+John S. Cook 14,787 9,858 26,116 17,411

-As of December 31, 2013, the Company had outstanding performance-based restricted stock unit awards issued in 2010, 2011, 2012 and 2013, which awards may vest over periods ranging from 2014 to 2018.
-The table below illustrates the vesting of the performance-based awards for all named executive officers as well as the aggregate vesting that would have occurred for the outstanding awards if the performance measurement date was December 31, 2013 for the 2010, 2011, 2012 and 2013 performance-based awards:
+As of December 31, 2014, the Company had outstanding performance-based restricted stock unit awards issued in 2010, 2012, 2013 and 2014, which awards may vest over periods ranging from 2015 to 2018.
+The table below illustrates the vesting of the performance-based awards for all named executive officers as well as the aggregate vesting that would have occurred for the outstanding awards if the performance measurement date was December 31, 2014 for the 2010, 2012, 2013 and 2014 performance-based awards.

 Grant Year Target Units Granted % of Units To Vest

-2010 (1) 114,258 11.2%
+2010 (1) 114,258 15.8%

-2011 (2) 47,567 200%

-2012 (3) 52,992 98%
+2012 (2) 52,992 100%

-2013 (4) 52,525 100%
+2013 (3) 52,525 100%

+2014 (4) 75,480 69%